-The week after my birthday, Octave took me for the most relaxing retreat in Southern Oregon.
+The week after my birthday, Octave took me for the most relaxing retreat in Central Oregon.
 As a field scout, he was offered to stay at a brand new glamping resort at a stone's throw from Smith Rock State Park.

 The timing could not have been more perfect as I had been sick for a couple weeks now and all I needed was sun, nature and rest.